turnkeylinux/tracker/RST_DOC_STYLE.rst

 Code Blocks
 -----------

-Follow a sentence or paragraph with a double colon (``::``) and indent the next line 1 tab or four spaces to create a monospaced highlighted block of text.
+Follow a sentence or paragraph with a double colon (``::``), then leave a blank line and indent the next line 1 tab or four spaces to create a monospaced highlighted block of text.

 For example::